afneville/afneville/README.md

 Hello, my name is Alexander.
 I am a second-year undergraduate Computer Science student at the University of Birmingham.
-I am learning about programming, software engineering and system administration - working most often with the C, C++ and Python languages on a Linux platform.
+I am learning about programming, software engineering and system administration - working most often with the C, C++ and Python languages.
 I am particularly interested in free & open-source software, Linux & Unix, self-hosting and Internet privacy & security; I enjoy discussing and learning about all of these subjects.